 - Unlimited Canada/U.S. long distance calling;

-(B) TELUS Business Connect without Unmanaged High Speed Internet consists of the following Services:
+(b) TELUS Business Connect Basic Edition Office User consists of the following Service:

 - 1 main business number (local);